SKEPTICISM – RICHARD H. POPKIN

 Philip P., ed., Scepticism, Man, and God.
 Selections From the Major Writings

-Sextus Empiricus.
+of Sextus Empiricus.
 Middletown, Conn.,

 1964.
 Edited, with introduction, notes, and bibliography by Philip P. Hallie;